 Snowmobile enthusiasts are reminded to familiarize themselves with Maine Snowmobile Laws and use the following safety tips when riding:

 -Notify someone before you leave that you are going to go out on trails and what location you will be riding.

 -Maintain a speed conducive to the conditions you are riding in.
 Speeding reduces the amount of time you have to react to dangerous situations.

 -When traveling in groups, maintain a safe distance between you and other snowmobilers.

 -Carry a safety kit on your snowmobile which may include items such as a flashlight, extra clothes, bottled water, and small hand shovel.

 -Refrain from traveling on frozen bodies of water if at all possible.
 Ice can crack and lead to a serious injury or hypothermia.

 -When traveling alone, only ride on familiar trails.
 Exploring new areas alone could lead to getting lost and endanger your safety.

 -Before leaving, start with a full tank of gas and mechanically make sure your snowmobile is working properly.

 Contact the Maine personal injury lawyers at Peter Thompson & Associates if you have been injured in a snowmobile accident in Portland, Bangor or the surrounding areas.
-For a free consultation to discuss your rights call 1-800-804-2004.
+For a consultation to discuss your rights call 1-800-804-2004.